-Annual renewals for 2023 are open!
+Annual renewals for 2024 are open!

-Members of NSCSW can now complete your 2023 registration renewal online.
 This post explains the steps to completing the renewal process.
 Each step is followed by a short list of troubleshooting tips, answers to questions frequently asked by our members, and links to helpful resources.

 • If you encounter a problem that cannot be fixed with the troubleshooting tips on this page, please contact the College for assistance.
 Our staff can assist you by phone, email, or video chat.